ethanpost/quizk.ing/Great_Books_Classics/The_Agamemnon_by_Aeschylus.md

 ## Who murders Agamemnon upon his return from Troy?

-A) Clytemnestra
+A) Orestes

 B) Aegisthus

 C) Cassandra

-D) Orestes
+D) Clytemnestra

 ---

-A
+Clytemnestra

 ///

 ## What was Agamemnon's role in the Trojan War?

-A) A Trojan warrior
+A) Paris's advisor

 B) Commander-in-chief of the Greek forces

-C) Helen's husband
+C) A Trojan warrior

-D) Paris's advisor
+D) Helen's husband

 ---

-B
+Commander-in-chief of the Greek forces

 ///

 ## Why did Clytemnestra want revenge against Agamemnon?

-A) He stole her wealth
+A) He imprisoned her during the war

-B) He married another woman
+B) He stole her wealth

 C) He sacrificed their daughter Iphigenia

-D) He imprisoned her during the war
+D) He married another woman

 ---

-C
+He sacrificed their daughter Iphigenia

 ///

 ## Who is Cassandra?

-A) Agamemnon's sister
+A) Aegisthus's wife

 B) A Trojan princess and prophetess

-C) Clytemnestra's servant
+C) Agamemnon's sister

-D) Aegisthus's wife
+D) Clytemnestra's servant

 ---

-B
+A Trojan princess and prophetess

 ///